jcnmsg/goodreads-download-buttons/README.md

 ## Features

 - Automatically adds download buttons to every book page on Goodreads
+- Left click on the Audiobook button searches AudioBook Bay
 - Left click on the eBook button searches Anna's Archive
 - Right click on the eBook button searches Libgen as a fallback
 - Clean integration with Goodreads' native UI